Message from the President

 Thank you for choosing Tri-County Technical College to be your partner in education as you prepare for a successful and rewarding future.

 At Tri-County Technical College, our students come first.
 We are committed to your success.
 Excellent instruction, small class sizes, and a caring, dedicated faculty and staff are just a few of the reasons students choose Tri-County.

-With four campuses to serve you - Pendleton, Anderson, Easley, and Oconee - pursuing your education has never been more convenient.
-We offer online courses and evening classes, as well as courses in learning centers located in Sandy Springs and Honea Path.
+With four campuses to serve you - Pendleton, Anderson, Easley, and the Oconee Campus at the Hamilton Career Center in Seneca - pursuing your education has never been more convenient.
+We also offer online courses and evening classes as well as courses in learning centers located in Sandy Springs and Honea Path.
 Our students are eligible for a number of federal and state financial aid and scholarship programs, including Pell grants and State lottery tuition assistance, which makes the cost of attending Tri-County very affordable.

 As you peruse the pages of this Catalog, you will see a wide variety of career programs that prepare students for the workplace of now and the future, including programs in business and public services, health education, and engineering and industrial technology.
 We also have a strong university transfer program to prepare students for entry into a four-year college or university.
 Our faculty and staff are committed to excellence, and we have nearly 30 external advisory committees that help us keep our programs aligned with the ever-changing needs of the workplace.
 Area employers seek out and hire Tri-County Technical College graduates, and many of our alumni have risen to top management positions with local, national, and international corporations.